Jon Provost: Life and career

-For seven seasons, 1957–1964, audiences grew to love Timmy and his adventures with Lassie.
-Timmy's canine companion was played by three dogs that were all descendants of Pal, the original Lassie from the MGM films: Pal's son Lassie Jr. and his grandsons Baby and Spook.
+For seven seasons, 1957–1964, audiences grew to love Timmy and his adventures with Lassie.(CN) Timmy's canine companion was played by three dogs that were all descendants of Pal, the original Lassie from the MGM films: Pal's son Lassie Jr. and his grandsons Baby and Spook.
 In a 2014 interview, Provost said, "I worked with Baby for five years straight.
 Obviously, he and I really bonded.
 He was my favorite and I also thought he was the most intelligent of the ones I worked with.
 They were all great dogs."

-In 1964, however, Provost was 14 and chose not to renew his contract, although Campbell's Soup Company, the sponsor, wanted three more years.
+In 1964, however, Provost was 14 and chose not to renew his contract, although the sponsor Campbell's Soup Company wanted three more years.

-Provost continued working in television and films, including This Property is Condemned with Natalie Wood and Robert Redford and The Computer Wore Tennis Shoes with Kurt Russell.
-Jon left Hollywood for college at Sonoma State University and chose to remain there, returning for occasional roles.
+Provost continued working in television and films, including This Property is Condemned with Natalie Wood and Robert Redford and The Computer Wore Tennis Shoes with Kurt Russell. :Provost left Hollywood for college at Sonoma State University and chose to remain there, returning for occasional roles.
 Later, he sold real estate in Sonoma County, California and donated his time to various causes such as the Humane Society, Easter Seals, Canine Companions for Independence and local charities.
-He also attends celebrity conventions and autograph shows and works for other animal causes.
+Provost also attends celebrity conventions and autograph shows and works for other animal causes.

 In 1990, Provost was honored by the Young Artist Foundation with its Former Child Star "Lifetime Achievement" Award for his role as Timmy Martin on the original Lassie series, and in 1989, he returned to television with a recurring role on The New Lassie series as real estate agent Steve McCullough.

 In 1994, Provost received a star on the Hollywood Walk of Fame at 7080 Hollywood Blvd.
 His memoir, Timmy's in the Well: The Jon Provost Story, was released in December 2007 (Cumberland House Publishing, ISBN 978-1581826197).
 In August 2008, Provost was honored with a "Lifetime Achievement Award" at the Pocono Mountains Film Festival.
 He has collaborated as a writer with his second wife author Laurie Jacobson.